-Dental health is a very important part of your pet's overall health and wellness.
+Dental health is an important part of your pet’s overall health and wellness.
 Dental disease can affect all organ systems in the body, especially the heart, liver, and kidneys.
-Your pet's teeth should be checked by a veterinarian at least per year.
-The treatment of dental disease includes a thorough dental cleaning and polishing and ideally dental radiographs as well.
-Radiographs (x-rays) will help determine the severity of the condition and whether or not further treatment is necessary.
-Treating early in the disease will not only help keep your pet healthy, but it may also prevent more extensive treatment, such as tooth extraction.
+Your pet’s teeth should be checked by a veterinarian at least once a year.
+The treatment of dental disease includes a thorough dental cleaning and polishing.
+Dental radiographs are optional, but strongly recommended.

 The Finished Product

-After removing the tartar accumulation with an ultrasonic scaler, we saw that the gum tissue had receded, revealing roots of some of the teeth as well as periodontal pockets in the gingival tissue surrounding the teeth.
-Over time, that damage causes the teeth to become mobile.
-Radiographs revealed the severity of the dental disease and deemed extraction necessary.
+After removing the tartar accumulation with an ultrasonic scaler, we saw that the gum tissue had receded, causing root exposure and periodontal pockets.
+Over time, that damage causes the teeth to become loose.
+Based on radiographs, tooth extraction was needed.

 Dental Cleanings are Pet and Owner Recommended!